 - Brighouse - Including Rastrick and Bailiff Bridge

 - Hebden Bridge - including Mytholmroyd, Heptonstall and Midgley

 Note: Schemes approved for further consideration / development will be added to a waiting list for one of the above areas.

 How much does the scheme cost?

 There may be significant costs involved.
 This depends on the size and difficulty of a scheme.
 If a TRO is required then the processing of this alone is between £3,000 and £5,000 typically.
 There are then additional costs to carry out the physical work required, such as signs and lines.
 These costs have to be met by the Council so schemes are not dealt with in isolation and have to be prioritised against our other work and can only be carried out when funds become available.

 How can I get an update on progress of my request?

 Requesters will be notified, in writing, of the outcome of the assessment, along with a clear explanation of the reasoning behind it.

-What if I don't agree with the Traffic Liaison Officer's recommendation?
+What if I do not agree with the Traffic Liaison Officer's recommendation?